Director, The Joannah & Brian Lawson Centre for Child Nutrition

 “There are so many relevant skill sets and areas of expertise that we have to engage, when working to protect and promote health through enhanced support for good nutrition and care of infants and children.
 There is no single way of approaching the many implementation science questions and program design challenges.
-There is no single set of solutions — the work is truly interdisciplinary,” says Daniel Sellen, associate dean of research at the Dalla Lana School of Public Health.
+There is no single set of solutions — the work is truly interdisciplinary,” says Daniel Sellen, director of the Joannah & Brian Lawson Centre for Child Nutrition.

 An evolutionary behavioural biologist, human ecologist, and nutritional anthropologist by training, Sellen brings a wealth of experience in global health research, with a particular focus on how caregivers tackle the feeding and care needs of infants and young children in low-income settings, particularly in the Global South.
 He hopes to help the Centre find scalable solutions to speed up progress in preventing malnutrition early in life among more infants and children globally to support well-being of whole families.